IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 ---

 5. Isabelle decided to use serverless computing for a project that crops photos automatically when added to cloud storage.
-How would you judge her choice?
+How would you critique her choice?

 (!)
 Serverless is a great choice here because it allows Isabelle to manage the allocation of machine resources.
 ( ) Serverless won’t work well here because it depends too much on how often customers will be uploading photos.
 (x) Serverless may work well, but Isabelle will have to spend some time configuring servers to handle the infrequent uploads.
 (X) Serverless is a great choice because it can flexibly react to incoming photos and crop them as needed.

+Note: Make sure you select all the correct options; there may be more than one!

 [explanation]
 [explanation]